bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In addition to all the vector functionality offered by SVG (as you'd expect from a format called Scalable Vector Graphics), SVG also provides some very powerful pixel-based effects in the form of the \<filter\>
+In addition to all the vector functionality offered by SVG (as you'd expect from a format called Scalable Vector Graphics), SVG also provides some very powerful pixel-based effects in the form of the &lt;filter&gt;
 element.
 Many of the kinds of image-manipulation operations routinely found in editors like GIMP or Photoshop, such as blurs, drop shadows, and distortions, can actually be carried out in SVG too.
 In this